 Attorney General Becerra Announces Two-Year Jail Sentence in Take Down of Bogus Investment Scheme, Secures Remaining $118,999 Owed to Victims in Restitution

-SACRAMENTO – California Attorney General Xavier Becerra today announced that Aleksander Sushko, the operator of a bogus company called Smart Choice, was sentenced to two years in jail for a fraudulent securities scheme that resulted in the theft of approximately $146,598 from four families and the Slavic Assistance Center in Sacramento between 2014 and 2016.
+SACRAMENTO – California Attorney General Xavier Becerra today announced that Aleksandr Sushko, the operator of a bogus company called Smart Choice, was sentenced to two years in jail for a fraudulent securities scheme that resulted in the theft of approximately $146,598 from four families and the Slavic Assistance Center in Sacramento between 2014 and 2016.
 In addition, Sushko has also been required to pay the outstanding $118,999 owed to the victims in restitution.

 “It takes a pretty depraved heart to cheat families out of their savings,” said Attorney General Becerra.
 “The sad fact is there are plenty of predatory, bogus companies ready to rip us off in a heartbeat.
 It takes the hard, dedicated work of our investigators and prosecutors to hold bad actors accountable.
 That’s what today’s sentencing is really about — fighting to make our communities safe and whole.”